Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Types of Dentures

-Today of how many teeth go, there’s a wide range of denture options designed to fit your unique needs, lifestyle, and budget.
+Today, there are many denture options designed to fit your unique needs, lifestyle, and budget.

 Whether you’re missing a single tooth or a full set of artificial teeth, dentures can restore your smile with replacement teeth, improve your oral health, and help you feel like yourself again.